 - Complete Application Supplement Form and submit to High School Counselor

-- Have your high school send USC Aiken an official copy of your Transcript & Immunization Records
+- Have your high school send UofSC Aiken the supplement form along with an official copy of your transcript, PSAT scores & immunization records”

 - Have your SAT and/or ACT score sent to USC Aiken directly from the testing agency (costs approximately $12)